 Keep in mind that, when you buy an email list, you’re not getting subscribers.
 You’re getting contact information.
 There’s a huge difference.

-Bought email addresses might have a negative impact on brand awareness
+5. Bought email addresses can have a negative impact on brand awareness

 People who receive unsolicited emails might not open those emails or click through based on the content, but they might remember your brand’s name.
 That’s dangerous.
 It can hurt brand awareness as well as reputation.